sonaalPradeep/Arduino_IOT_Dustbin/README.md

 ### Introduction

-An ancient chinese saying says that...
+An ancient chinese proverb says that...
  > "There are many paths, but the only one that leads to the top of the mountain, is the one you make yourself."